 SunPower, the second-biggest U.S. solar manufacturer, is offering energy-storage technology to California residents that will power houses t night with power generated from sunlight during the day.
 SunPower will be testing systems that combine battery storage with rooftop solar panels in new homes built by KB Home.
 The company expects to install only about 10 of the systems in KB Home houses, but expects it to become standard in five years time.
-Homeowners in Irvine, El Dorado Hills and San Diego can own the systems with the cost being incorporated onto their mortgages, says Steve Ruffner, president of KB’s southern unit.
+Homeowners in Irvine, El Dorado Hills and San Diego can own the Windows and doors Hamilton systems with the cost being incorporated onto their mortgages, says Steve Ruffner, president of KB’s southern unit.

 U.K. Green Investment Bank to Fund Offshore Wind